blouyakis/emt_basic/module_3_test.md

 ### Q59 🟢
 **Front**
-After activating an EpiPen®, hold it against the thigh for:
+After activating the EpiPen® auto-injector, how long should it be held in place before removing it from the patient's thigh?
 · 30 s · 1 min · Remove immediately · **10 s**

 **Back**